preloader

 image

 You can see here that we just have the string representation of the binary message that was sent.
-Using RAW encoding we cannot be sure that what we read has any sense regarding the semantic meaning of the API contract.
+Using RAW encoding, we cannot be sure that what we read makes sense regarding the semantic meaning of the API contract.

-If you want to play with this idea, start making change to the Avro schema used by the producer and add more properties of different types.
-As the schema referenced with the AsyncAPI contract is very basic we’ll always be able to read.
+If you want to play with this idea, start changing the Avro schema used by the producer and adding more properties of different types.
+As the schema referenced with the AsyncAPI contract is very basic, we’ll always be able to read it.

-But start removing properties and just send single bytes, you’ll see validation failure happened.
+But start removing properties and just send single bytes, you’ll see that validation failure happens.
 In RAW mode, validation is very shallow: we cannot detect schema incompatibilities as we do not have the schema used for writing.
-So Microcks can just check, the binary Avro we can read with given schema and as long as you send more bytes than expected: it works 😞
+So Microcks can just check, the binary Avro we can read with the given schema and as long as you send more bytes than expected, it works 😞

 Wrap-Up

-In this guide we have seen how Microcks can also be used to simulate Avro messages on top of Kafka.
-We have also checked how it can connect to Schema Registry such as the one from Confluent in order to speed-up and make reliable the process of propagating Avro schema updates to API events consumers.
-We finally ended up demonstrating how Microcks can be used to detect any drifting issues between expected Avro schema and the one effectively used by real-life producers.
+In this guide, we have seen how Microcks can also be used to simulate Avro messages on top of Kafka.
+We have also checked how it can connect to a Schema Registry such as the one from Confluent to speed up and make the process of propagating Avro schema updates to API event consumers more reliable.
+Finally, we ended up demonstrating how Microcks can be used to detect any drifting issues between the expected Avro schema and the one effectively used by real-life producers.

 Take care: Microcks will detect if they send garbage! 🗑